desgua/fzfclipboardmanager/README.md

 # Step by step instructions for beginners:
 1. Install fzf and xsel and a terminal emulator like st for example on Debian based systems: apt install fzf xsel st
-2. Download the files fzfclipmanager, clipnotifychanged, clipnotifyempty and place then inside a folder that is on your $PATH
+2. Download the files fzfclipmanager ane clipnotify and place them inside a folder in your ${PATH}
 3. Create a shortcut to run fzfclipmanager, for example "st fzfclipmanager"
 4. Create a startup for the daemon "fzfclipmanager -d"